matiasilva/nn-inference-fpga/README.md

 # Hardware accelerator design for neural network inference

 This Git repo hosts the material and documentation for a course I delivered on AI inference acceleration.

 The final deliverable is a pre-trained neural network inference engine hosted on an FPGA.
 The neural network is a digit classifier using data from the MNIST set.

+While this course is adapted for a classroom setting, you are free to view the course handouts.

 ## Housekeeping